The symbols [►] & [▼] are links to the relevant

 Although projects and programmes have much in common, the term "Project" is usually reserved for an activity which has a specific outcome, usually with well-defined start and end dates, resources and budget. ie: it has a clear completion, perhaps accompanied by a "ceremonial" opening or inauguration - eg: building a road.

-A guidance leaflet - inspired by the book "Will it make the boat go faster" (describing the approaches used by the UK Olympic Rowing Team to achieve their goal of winning the gold medals) - gives some suggestions on how to go about creating a Programme Plan, particularly for those getting into Programme Planning for the first time, and
+"Programming for Success" [▼] is a guidance leaflet inspired by the book "Will it make the boat go faster" (describing the approaches used by the UK Olympic Rowing Team to achieve their goal of winning the gold medals).
+It gives some suggestions on how to go about creating a Programme Plan, particularly for those getting into Programme Planning for the first time.

-The Small Charity Support monitoring spreadsheet does not pretend to aspire to such levels.
+And the Small Charity Support basic programme/project monitoring spreadsheet [▼] does not pretend to aspire to the level of professional sofware.
 But other charities have found it useful as a simple way to keep track of progress (or lack of progress) in individual tasks in small, simple projects and programmes.

-Like all Small Charity Support resources, the spreadsheet is free to use by charities and not-for-profit organisation, but may not be used and/or adapted for any commerical purpose.
+Note: Like all Small Charity Support resources, the template & spreadsheet are free to use by charities and not-for-profit organisation, but may not be used and/or adapted for any commerical purpose.